SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 }
 ~~~

-The SAID, `d`, field at the top level of the uncompated attribute block is the same SAID used as the compacted value of the attribute section, `a`, field.
+The SAID, `d`, field at the top level of the uncompacted attribute block is the same SAID used as the compacted value of the attribute section, `a`, field.

+Given the absence of a `u` field at the top level of the attributes block, then knowledge of both SAID, `d`, field at the top level of an attributes block and the schema of the attributes block may enable the discovery of the remaining contents of the attributes block via a rainbow table attack [[28]][[29]].
+Therefore the SAID, `d`, field of the attributes block, although, a cryptographic digest, does not securely blind the contents of the attributes block given knowledge of the schema.
+It only provides compactness, not privacy.
+Moreover, any cryptographic commitment to that SAID, `d`, field provides a fixed point of correlation potentially to the attribute block field values themselves in spite of non-disclosure of those field values via a compact ACDC.
+Thus an ACDC without a UUID, `u`, field in its attributes block must be considered a ***public-attribute*** ACDC even when expressed in compact form.

+### Public Uncompacted Attribute Section Schema

-The subschema for the un-compacted attribute section is shown below:
+The subschema for the public uncompacted attribute section is shown below:

 ~~~json
 "a":